gnachman/iterm2-website/source/feature-reporting/index.md

 Terminals usually use an outmoded and problematic encoding of mouse state in their default configuration. `DECSET(1006)` enables the modern reporting sequence, as described below.

-When repeating that a button was released, send:
+When reporting that a button was released, send:

 ```
 CSI < {params} m